| At a Glance | |

 - The depletion spiral never gains momentum

-This is the logic behind the combination: retatrutide creates the deficit and mobilizes fat; NAD+ ensures cells can oxidize it.
-The biochemistry here is established—beta-oxidation requires NAD+ at every step.
-What hasn't been tested in a controlled trial is whether supplementing NAD+ during GLP-1 therapy specifically prevents the fatigue wall.
+This is the logic behind the combination: retatrutide creates the deficit and mobilizes fat; NAD+ helps preserve the capacity to oxidize it.
+The biochemistry here is established—beta-oxidation requires NAD+.
+What has not been tested in a controlled trial is whether supplementing NAD+ during GLP-1 therapy specifically prevents the fatigue wall.
 The mechanistic case is strong; the clinical proof is still emerging.

 For deeper understanding of NAD+ mechanisms, including the CD38/senescent cell loop that drives age-related depletion, see the complete NAD+ guide.

 NAD+ is not a weight loss accelerator.
-It will not make retatrutide produce more dramatic results on the scale.
-It is a capacity layer—it ensures the metabolic machinery can handle increased throughput without running into limits.
-The benefit is not more weight loss.
-It is sustainable weight loss with stable energy, cleaner adaptation, and less compensatory fatigue.
+It does not make retatrutide more potent at the receptor.
+It is a capacity layer: useful when the metabolic machinery needs to handle higher throughput without running into fatigue, poor recovery, or compensatory cravings.

 Clinical Trial Results

-Retatrutide has demonstrated exceptional weight loss outcomes in clinical trials.
+Retatrutide has produced unusually large weight-loss outcomes in clinical trials.
 The landmark NEJM 2023 study (Jastreboff et al.) reported:

 | Dose Level | Weight Loss at 48 Weeks | Key Finding |